 What is Yaki Nasu?

-Yaki Nasu is a classic Japanese dish consisting of grilled eggplants that are then peeled and topped with soy sauce or ponzu.
-Yaki means to grill, and Nasu refers to eggplants.
-By grilling the eggplants with their skin on, the savory flavor is retained inside, and after grilling, peeling the skin allows you to directly enjoy the concentrated flavor of the eggplants, along with their melting texture.
+Yaki Nasu is a traditional Japanese dish consisting of grilled Japanese eggplant that is peeled, then topped with soy sauce or ponzu (citrus-seasoned soy sauce).
+"Yaki" means grilled or cooked, and "Nasu" refers to eggplant.
+Grilling the eggplant with its skin on helps retain its essence, and peeling it afterward allows you to fully enjoy its concentrated flavor and melting texture.

-I can still vividly remember how impressed I was the first time I tasted this dish, which allowed me to enjoy eggplants so deliciously.
-Since there is no complicated cooking process, it's highly recommended for beginners in the kitchen as well.
-I hope you give it a try!
+I can still vividly remember how impressed I was the first time I tasted this dish; it enabled me to enjoy eggplant so deliciously.
+Since it doesn't involve complicated cooking processes, it is highly recommended for kitchen beginners as well.

 What shape of eggplant is suitable?